-The DB\ENV handle should not be closed while any other handle that refers to it is not yet closed; for example, database environment handles must not be closed while transactions in the environment have not yet been committed or aborted.
-Specifically, this includes the DB\TXN, DB\LOGC and DB\MPOOLFILE handles.
+The DbEnv handle should not be closed while any other handle that refers to it is not yet closed; for example, database environment handles must not be closed while transactions in the environment have not yet been committed or aborted.
+Specifically, this includes the DbTxn, DbLogc and DbMpoolFile handles.

-Where the environment was initialized with the DB\INIT\LOCK flag, calling DB\ENV->close() does not release any locks still held by the closing process, providing functionality for long-lived locks.
-Processes that want to have all their locks released can do so by issuing the appropriate DB\ENV->lock\vec() (page 388) call.
+Where the environment was initialized with the DB_INIT_LOCK flag, calling DbEnv::close() does not release any locks still held by the closing process, providing functionality for long-lived locks.
+Processes that want to have all their locks released can do so by issuing the appropriate DbEnv::lock_vec() (page 412) call.

-Where the environment was initialized with the DB\INIT\MPOOL flag, calling DB\ENV->close() implies calls to DB\MPOOLFILE->close() (page 471) for any remaining open files in the memory pool that were returned to this process by calls to DB\MPOOLFILE->open() (page 475).
-It does not imply a call to DB\MPOOLFILE->sync() (page 479) for those files.
+Where the environment was initialized with the DB_INIT_MPOOL flag, calling DbEnv::close() implies calls to DbMpoolFile::close() (page 494) for any remaining open files in the memory pool that were returned to this process by calls to DbMpoolFile::open() (page 498).
+It does not imply a call to DbMpoolFile::sync() (page 502) for those files.

-Where the environment was initialized with the DB\INIT\TXN flag, calling DB\ENV->close() aborts any unresolved transactions.
+Where the environment was initialized with the DB_INIT_TXN flag, calling DbEnv::close() aborts any unresolved transactions.
 Applications should not depend on this behavior for transactions involving Berkeley DB databases; all such transactions should be explicitly resolved.
 The problem with depending on this semantic is that aborting an unresolved transaction involving database operations requires a database handle.
-Because the database handles should have been closed before calling DB\ENV->close(), it will not be possible to abort the transaction, and recovery will have to be run on the Berkeley DB environment before further operations are done.
+Because the database handles should have been closed before calling DbEnv::close(), it will not be possible to abort the transaction, and recovery will have to be run on the Berkeley DB environment before further operations are done.

-Where log cursors were created using the DB\ENV->log\cursor() (page 402) method, calling DB\ENV->close() does not imply closing those cursors.
+Where log cursors were created using the DbEnv::log_cursor() (page 425) method, calling DbEnv::close() does not imply closing those cursors.

-In multithreaded applications, only a single thread may call the DB\ENV->close() method.
+In multithreaded applications, only a single thread may call the DbEnv::close() method.

-After DB\ENV->close() has been called, regardless of its return, the Berkeley DB environment handle may not be accessed again.
+After DbEnv::close() has been called, regardless of its return, the Berkeley DB environment handle may not be accessed again.

-The DB\ENV->close() method returns a non-zero error value on failure and 0 on success.
+The DbEnv::close() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.